How Dummy Tickets Work for Visa Applications in 2025

 A fake ticket, on the other hand, is just a document made to look like a real one, usually using templates or editing tools.
 It has no reservation behind it.
 No actual PNR.
 No listing in any airline system.

 If an embassy or airline tries to verify it, they’ll find nothing.
 And if they realize it’s fake, your visa could be denied, or worse, you could face legal consequences.
+We've seen cases where applicants for Australian subclass 600 visas were blacklisted after submitting edited PDFs.

 Real Flight Ticket:

 Then there’s the real flight ticket.
 This is a fully paid booking, mostly a non-refundable ticket, that you can actually use to fly.
 It’s the safest option in terms of visa application proof, but it’s also the most expensive.
 Most of these are non-refundable or come with high cancellation fees.
 So if your visa is denied or delayed, you risk losing money.
+Opt for this only if your travel is locked in, like for immediate family emergencies requiring US ESTA approval.

 In short, dummy tickets are smart, fake tickets are risky, and real tickets are expensive.
 Choose wisely.
+To illustrate, here's a quick comparison:

 When Should You Use a Dummy Ticket?